 HOW TO REPORT AN OUTAGE

-- To report power outages lasting longer than a few minutes.
+- An outage lasting longer than a few minutes

 You may be directed to our Interactive Voice Response (IVR) system if the outage is widespread.
 The automated IVR system will prompt you to enter and provide your outage information.
 Please speak your responses or enter the outage information using your key pad.
 The automated system also asks if you have specific details about the outage such as a broken pole, tree on the line, wires down, or partial power.